xisiot/lora-system/docs/Tutorials.md

 ##### Gateway Management

-LoRa gateways directly connect to LoRa network connector and upload and download data for LoRa devices.
-However, registering gateway in the LoRa web is firstly needed.
-The verification of the existence of the gateways without registering in the LoRa web can’t success.
+LoRa™ gateways directly connect to LoRa™ network connector and upload and download data for LoRa™ devices.
+However, registering gateway in the LoRa™ web is firstly needed.
+The verification of the existence of the gateways without registering in the LoRa™ web can’t success.

 The fields in the following table need to be filled in during the registration of gateways.
 Note that the gatewayID field should be unique.
 If not, the registration can’t be successful.